 How do I apply for financial aid?

 The Financial Aid Office automatically reviews all accepted students for college scholarships and grants.
 You do not need to fill out a separate application for most merit-based awards.
 However, you must file a Free Application for Federal Student Aid (FAFSA) to apply for federal and need-based funds; and you must file the appropriate state aid applications to be considered for assistance from your state, if applicable.
-Funds are also available through the Roanoke College Scholarship Program.
-Deadlines and applications for these two programs are available from the Admissions Office.

 If I am from Virginia, what state aid application will I need to complete?